orta/graphql-api-goals/README.md

 # graphql-api-goals

 Notes on what I'd like for a pretty ideal API framework.
-A year and a half into Redwood, and I'm really happy with how it's been as a tool for getting ideas up & running, then migrating out when it's time for an abstraction to get more focus.
+2 years into Redwood, and I'm really happy with how it's been as a tool for getting ideas up & running, then migrating out when it's time for an abstraction to get more focus.

+Name: Burl?

 ### Codebase would be: